The Seahawks have questions as training camp opens, we have some answers

 Lots to sort out yet.
 But the Seahawks seemed intrigued by the pairing they saw late last season of McDougald at free safety and Hill at strong, and they may prefer to go that route to start, especially if Blair misses any significant time in training camp.

-Q: Who might be the top five most intriguing players to watch and why?
+Who might be the top five most intriguing players to watch and why?

-A: WR DK Metcalf.
+WR DK Metcalf.
 The hype machine hit overdrive following his rookie minicamp performance.
 Now to see what he does once the pads go on and he goes against veterans every day.

 LB Shaquem Griffin.
 The team is altering his role some to get him used more as a pass rusher and in coverage, lining up at both weakside and strongside linebacker.
 But can he make enough of that role in training camp to earn playing time in a crowded and competitive linebacker group?